-ENG 873P The Literature of the English Renaissance 3 hours Study in-depth of one or more major British authors of the period, to be chosen by the professor.
-The authors studied will change from semester to semester.
+ENG 873P The Literature of the English Renaissance 3 hours Study in-depth of one or more major British authors and genres of the period, to be chosen by the professor.
+The authors studied may change from semester to semester.